How Bengaluru is containing the spread of the coronavirus

 - Social Distancing measures in area around Containment Zone in the buffer zone must be strictly enforced by Police and no public function / gathering is to be allowed in the buffer zone and use of masks to be enforced.

-- Surveillance by Health Team to find Influenza Like Illness and Severe Acute Respiratory Illness and managing the same through Fever Clinic or Isolation depending on the case.
+- Surveillance by Health Team to find Influenza-like Illness and Severe Acute Respiratory Illness and managing the same through Fever Clinic or Isolation depending on the case.

 - The BBMP circular also has stated that non-reporting of new COVID case within last 28days of the positive case of the containment zone and less than 10 contacts remaining in home quarantine in containment zone.